TomerGeva/CommDspy/README.md

 * levels=None - constellation points.
 The decision thresholds are at the midpoints to the constellations.
 If the user does not insert levels it assumes [-3,-1,1,3]
 ### prbs_ana
 Function receives a slicer out capture matrix (or slicer in matrix after offine slicing) and does the following:
-  * builds a reference PRBS sequence
+1. builds a reference PRBS sequence
-  * synchronizes on the pattern
+2. synchronizes on the pattern
-  * checks BER
+3. checks BER
-  * function returns the "lost lock" indication, nunber of correct bits and the vector with '0' in the correct locations, '1' in the error locations
+4. returns the "lost lock" indication, nunber of correct bits and the vector with '0' in the correct locations, '1' in the error locations

+The function is inputted with:
+* prbs_type - Enumeration stating the type of PRBS we used for the data-in
+* data_in - The data we want to check the errors on
+* init_lock - indicating if the data-in is aligned with the reference PRBS (with init seed of ones)
+* loss_th=100 - number of erred bit in the data to consider loss of PRBS lock
 ### prbs_ana_econ - THIS FUNCTION IS STILL SUBJECT TO TESTING
 Does the same as prbs_ana but, this function is more memory efficient at the cost of longer runtime
-### channel_estimation_prbs - THIS FUNCTION IS STILL SUBJECT TO TESTING
+### channel_estimation_prbs
+Function which performs channel estimation, assuming that the original pattern is a PRBS pattern using the get_polynomial generating polynomials.
+Function is inputted with:
+* prbs_type - Enumeration stating the type of PRBS used to generate the original data
+* signal - Channel output data we use to estimate the channel
+* constellation - Constellation used in the coding of the symbols
+* prbs_full_scale=False - Flag stating if the transmission has a mean power of 1 (0 [dB])
+* channel_postcursor=500 - Number of postcursors we want to use for the channel estimation
+* channel_precursor=19 - Number of precursors we want to use for the channel estimation
+* normalize=False - If ture, normalizes the channel impulse response ot have a peak value of 1
+* bit_order_inv=False -  Boolean indicating if the bit order in the signal generation is flipped
+* pn_inv_precoding=False - Boolean indicating if the P and N were flipped in the signal capture process before the coding
+* code=CodingEnum.UNCODED - Enumeration of the coding type used in the signal, taken from CommDspy.constants.CodingEnum
+* pn_inv_postcoding=False - Boolean indicating if the P and N were flipped in the signal capture process after the coding

+Function returns the channel impulse response and the sum of squared residuals between the "signal" and the estimated channel's output

 ## Enumeration classes
 ### PrbsEnum
-enumeration for the PRBS type used
+Enumeration for the PRBS type used
   * PRBS7
   * PRBS9
   * PRBS11